MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations-elastic-tables.md

 Often applications need to ingest large amount of data into Dataverse in a short amount of time.
 Dataverse has a group of messages that are designed to achieve high throughput.
 With elastic tables, the throughput can be much higher.

 Bulk operations are optimized for performance when executing multiple write operations on the same table by taking a batch of rows as input in a single write operation.
+For elastic tables, we recommend sending 100 items in a batch.
 Multiple bulk operation can be run in parallel to achieve high throughput.
 More information [Send parallel requests](send-parallel-requests.md)

 Elastic tables currently supports following messages for bulk operations: